bryanhughes/proto-crudl/README.md

 understanding.

 ## The special change_id column
-The erl_crudl framework implements all the necessary code to support tracking changes to a table that has a column called `change_id`.
-When a table has this column, erl_crudl will generate code that will automatically handle updating the column value on a good update, as well as guard against updating the table from a stale map.
+The proto_crudl framework implements all the necessary code to support tracking changes to a table that has a column called `change_id`.
+When a table has this column, proto_crudl will generate code that will automatically handle updating the column value on a good update, as well as guard against updating the table from a stale map.
 If the current value of `change_id` is `100` and you attempt to update using a map that has the change_id value of 90, the update will return with `not_found`, otherwise update returns `{ok, Map}`.